 Distinguishing characteristics of humans, by Zake Stahl (Human)

 This list is not really prioritized, could be organized many different ways, and most of the points interlink/overlap with other points in the list.
 Also it's a 'living document' - I change and update it when inspired.
+(Last update April 3, 2014.)
 Enjoy!

 1. Consciousness